 Burlington County Chapter Alumni '13

-- Pairing high school "bigs" with elementary school "littles" in Camden City and Trenton for year long mentoring and tutoring
+- Pairing high school "bigs" with elementary school "littles" in Camden City for year long mentoring and tutoring

 - Pairing Quixote Quest volunteers with children with disabilities for mentorship and activities

-- Addressing hunger issues in Camden and Trenton through Apple A Day weekend food packs
+- Addressing hunger issues in Camden through the weekend food packs program

 - Providing support to senior citizens in assisted living and memory care facilities